 If you are concerned that you may have been exposed to, or are experiencing symptoms of COVID-19, please start by visiting the Ministry of Health website and taking their self-assessment.
-Please do not visit a COVID-19 assessment centre unless you have symptoms.
 Do not call 911 unless it is an emergency.

 As an ‘evergreen’ document the PHI Guide is revised and updated to reflect current changes in field of microbiology laboratory testing and regulations.
 Printed versions of this document should be checked against the Public Health Ontario website to ensure the most recent version is being referenced.

 Environmental swab testing supports foodborne illness outbreaks and investigations.
 Public Health Inspectors can review requirements and guidelines before submitting environmental swabs to PHO for testing.

 PHO Laboratory performs microbiological pathogen specific testing of environmental swabs to support foodborne outbreak investigations.
 Environmental swabs processed during foodborne outbreak investigations will be tested for the presence or absence of a specified clinically confirmed bacterial pathogen from a physical environment (e.g., cutting board, meat slicer, etc.).

 Instruction for sample selection of swabs for an outbreak investigation: